bps0075/E-CommerceDigitalGameKeys/README.md

 1. Create a database in myphpadmin, give it a name.

-2. Add 4 tables,
+2. Add 4 tables

     1st table: name it "users" and give it these specifications.
-It will have 5 columns,
-    and these columns have the following properties.
+It will have 5 columns, and these columns have the following properties.
         a. id || INT || auto increment
         b. address || VARCHAR || length 200
         c. phone || int